Alpha (Grades 10-13 and Age 15 & Older)

 What to Bring

 Alpha campers will want to bring money with them to camp for use at the camp store and for special events.
 There will be several opportunities for campers to go into town and on special off site “excursions.”
-The camp store sells candy, soda, water and Gatorade ranging from $.25 to $1.25.
-Alpha campers are limited to $5.00 per day on snacks, candy and soda.
-Water and Gatorade are not limited.
-They can also purchase camp merchandise from the store.
+The camp store sells candy, snacks (whole grain and fruit), soda, water and Gatorade ranging from $.25 to $2.00.
+They can also purchase camp merchandise ranging from $0.25 to $45.00 from the store.

 What NOT to Bring

-While Alpha Team campers may bring cell phones to camp, please do not bring any pets, game systems (or other valuable electronics), firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
+While Alpha Team campers may bring cell phones to camp, please do not bring any pets, game systems (or other valuable electronics), personal sports equipment, vehicles, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
 Campers found in possession of such items will be disciplined and may result in immediate dismissal from the camp program.

 The Alpha Team’s cell phone use will be limited to “break” time and phones will need to be left in the cabin at all times.
 Having cell phone access is a privilege and if it is abused then it will be revoked.